The Journey to Found Notre Dame

 The newcomers of Holy Cross (one priest and six Brothers) won the goodwill of their neighbors and began to prosper even more than they had anticipated.
 By the end of the 1841, they became attached to St. Peter Church and began to make preparations to build a college.
 They also attracted many vocations of young men to join their ranks as Brothers.
 Thus in late 1842 they had 13 Novice Brothers but within three years nine left the Community, but four became Professed or Vowed Brothers and worked at Notre Dame.
 In 1843, eight more young men joined as novices, five left but three became vowed Brothers and served at Notre Dame for 15 to 40 years.

-Fr.
-Sorin's plan was to build the college at St. Peter Church but he met with opposition from the Bishop who already had a Catholic college in Vincennes.
-The bishop's plan was for the Brothers to only establish primary schools within the mission stations of the diocese.
-Fr.
-Sorin went to meet with the Bishop many times to change his mind but met with opposition.
+Father Sorin's plan was to build the college at St. Peter Church but he met with opposition from the Bishop who already had a Catholic college in Vincennes.
+The Bishop's plan was for the Brothers to only establish primary schools within the mission stations of the diocese.
+Father Sorin went to meet with the Bishop many times to change his mind but met with opposition.
 The result was a continuous running quarrel.
 Sorin realized that the diocese's population was not large enough to attract college students.
-Finally the Bishop realized a solution and offered the men of Holy Cross the tract of land he owned (from Bishop Brute' and Father Badin) in northwest Indiana close to South Bend and the St. Joseph River.
+Finally the Bishop realized a solution and offered the men of Holy Cross the tract of land he owned (from Bishop Bruté and Father Badin) in northwest Indiana close to South Bend and the St. Joseph River.